 - When you browse or search for apps, you will notice that no apps are shown, and an error message will appear: We didn’t find any matches.
 This confirms that the blocked apps are hidden.

-Method 2: Hide Blocked Apps in Teams using Powershell
+Method 2: Hide Blocked Apps in Teams using PowerShell

-The second method to hide apps in Microsoft Teams is by using Powershell.
+The second method to hide apps in Microsoft Teams is by using PowerShell.
 Let’s check the commands you execute to hide blocked apps in the Microsoft Teams App.

-- Install Microsoft Graph Beta version.
+- Install Microsoft Graph Beta PowerShell module.

-Install Microsoft Graph Beta
+Install Microsoft Graph PowerShell module

 Install-Module Microsoft.Graph.Beta -AllowClobber -Force

-- Import Microsoft Graph Beta.
+- Import Microsoft Graph Beta PowerShell module.

 Import Microsoft Graph Beta